💡 Interactive Presentations: Use keyboard navigation. Press F for fullscreen, ? for all controls.

 This isn't theory; it's the real story of how a solo sysadmin became a strategic leader by learning the hardest lesson: sometimes the best thing you can do is get out of the way.

-"The Hybrid Intelligence Engine"
+"The Hybrid Intelligence Engine" Technical

 Presenter: Claude Code Duration: 30 minutes Format: Solo presentation